Cleaning & Organizing

 Your dishware pieces all face the same direction

 Plate or bowl direction is important to ensure proper cleaning.
 Bowls go on the top rack.
 The ones in the rear should face forward, while the ones in front should face toward the back; this allows water to reach them, according to Real Simple.
 Plates will get cleanest if they all face the center of the bottom rack.
-Check out these other secrets to loading your dishwasher the right way.
+Before you throw all your dishes in, read up on the secrets to loading your dishwasher the right way.

 You load some glasses or mugs on the bottom rack